project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 #### `pipRequirements`
 Whatever you add here will be installed using `pip install --no-cache`

+#### `script`
+By specifying a shell script name here, the script will be run after installation.
+The script must be placed in your skill root directory.
+It is very usefull for a skill that needs to git clone a repo per exemple!

 #### `conditions`
 This is where you define conditions for your skill to run.
 Let's say your skill is only english, german users won't be able to use it.
 There's quite a few conditions you can use: